 Once a year, the sponsor must summarise cumulative safety information in the annual safety report.
 Based on this report, the safety of the trial is evaluated, including if the benefit-risk balance has changed and whether, on the basis thereof, the trial may continue.
-The annual safety report ensures the continuous safety assessment and may therefore not be excluded despite any applied risk-adapted recording and reporting of adverse reactions.
+The annual safety report ensures the continuous safety assessment and may therefore not be exempted despite any applied risk-adapted adverse events management.

-The annual safety report must describe the risk-adapted approaches as provided in the trial protocol subject to which the report has been prepared.
+The annual safety report must describe the risk-adapted approaches as provided in the clinical trial protocol, under which the report has been prepared.